chinmaysagade/reWizeNotes/blender.md

 Pressing the x,y or z key twice will perform the transformation in local space.
 Pressing left click during the transformation aborts it.
 Pressing alt+{x, y or z } resets the particular operation to center of the scene.

+#### Blender Baiscs Transform Wifreframe Mode:
+Press TAB to enter it to edit mode.
+A mesh is made up of vertices, faces and edges, which can be edited using edit mode.
+Selection mode: vertex, edges and faces let's you select different modes.
+Holding Alt let's you select vertex/edges/faces in loop.
+Holding Alt+Shift let's you select multiple loops.